|

 raced although he did win a Fifty at Tetbury in

-1755, beating Mr. Cornwall's Redstreak (b c 1750
+1755, beating Mr Cornwall's Redstreak (b c 1750

-Regulus), Mr. Kingscote's Trifle and others.
+Mr Kingscote's Trifle and others.

 Cole's Foxhunter got numerous other credible runners